OSGeo/OSGeoLive-doc/en/quickstart/osgearth_quickstart.rst

 * Open a console and start the osgearth viewer::

    export OSG_FILE_PATH=/usr/share/osgearth
-   osgearth_viewer --window 50 50 900 700 --sky /usr/share/osgearth/maps/srtm.earth
+   osgearth_viewer --window 50 50 900 700 /usr/share/osgearth/maps/srtm.earth

 You should see a globe with satellite imagery.